kevindelord/kevindelord.github.io/_posts/2016-04-06-integrate-swiftlint.md

 ---
 layout:     post
 title:      Integrate Swiftlint
-date:       2015-05-04 14:10:00
-summary:    Learn how to set up Swiftlint within an Xcode project.
+summary:    Learn how to install Swiftlint on your computer and configure an existing Xcode project.
 ---

 SwiftLint is an experimental tool enforcing Swift style and conventions, loosely based on [GitHub's Swift Style Guide](https://github.com/github/swift-style-guide).